 2.5 Self-directed support promotes people’s independence by increasing the level of choice and control they have over the support services they receive, improves their experience of these services and improves the benefits and outcomes of these services for their health and wellbeing.

 3.1 When a person has support needs assessed by a health or social care professional, and the support is funded by Devon County Council Adult Care and Health or jointly with the NHS, the anticipated cost of that support will be described as a personal budget.
 The support can be delivered in a number of ways.
 Self-directed support is where the person takes responsibility for managing their own support arrangements.
 One of the aims of self-directed support is to enable people to find more creative, personalised and effective ways of getting their needs met.
 The person will develop the support plan with their health or social professional and they will take charge of the money required to meet the eligible care and support needs that have been identified.

-3.2 The money, called a direct payment will usually be accessible to them through a Devon card, the council’s way of giving people direct access to their personal budget.
-The person will take full responsibility for arranging the support they need with providers.
+3.2 The money, called a Direct Payment will usually be accessible to them through a Devon Card, the council’s way of giving people direct access to their personal budget.
+The person, or an appropriate person acting on their behalf (see section 8), will take full responsibility for arranging the support they need with providers.
 The personal budget can only be spent on activities that meet the person’s health and social care needs but by taking control of their personal budget, they can explore more creative and innovative ways of achieving the goals agreed in their support plan.
 This means more choice about who provides their support and more control over how it is provided to them.